-(s) New standards and interpretations not yet adopted
+(r) New standards and interpretations not yet adopted

 The AASB has issued new and amended accounting standards and interpretations that have mandatory application dates for future reporting periods.
-The Board has reviewed the new standards and interpretations and determined there is currently no impact or applicability for the Board.
+The Board has reviewed the new standards and interpretations and determined that AASB 16 Lease will apply in 2019 and that the lease of the Board's office will have to be disclosed as a right to use asset from 2019.